29th-Day/CellularAutomata/.github/readme.md

 Optional

+- Compiler with OpenMP support
 - CUDA Toolkit (12.1)

-## Documentation

-Documentation can be found on the [repository wiki page](https://github.com/29th-Day/CellularAutomata/wiki)

 ## Motive

 The goal  is to build a project with C++, CUDA and CMake to deepen my understanding with the whole ecosystem around C++.
 This most probably is NOT the most efficient implementation.
-I am deliberately not using many already build functionalities or libraries (especially for CUDA) in favor of programming out implementations myself (this may change in the future).
+I am deliberately not using many already build functionalities or libraries (especially for CUDA) in favor of programming out implementations myself.
+In the future more efficient implementations may or may not be provided.

 ## Further information